How to Grow Great Tomatoes in Melbourne

 Growing red and yellow cherry tomatoes together can help reduce the impact of brids stealing your crops.

 Determinate varieties of tomatoes, also called “bush” tomatoes, are varieties that are bred to grow to a compact height (approx. 4 feet).
 Usually, the plants stop growing when fruit sets and ripen all of their crop at or near the same time (usually over a 2 to 4 week period), and then die.
 Advantages are that the plants require very little staking or support, and the produce can be harvested over limited time.
-This harvest can then be processed into sauces, preserves, or dried fruit with efficient time management.
+This harvest can then be processed into passata, sauces, preserves, or dried with efficient time management.

 Indeterminate varieties of tomatoes are also called “vining” tomatoes.
 They will grow and produce fruit until killed by the onset of cold winter temperatures.
 Most cherry tomatoes are indeterminate.
 They can reach heights of up to 3 to 4 metres although 1.5 to 2 metres is considered the norm.
 Indeterminate varieties will be blooming, setting new fruit and ripening fruit all at the same time throughout the growing season.
 This provides a continuous, extended crop of fruit.
 Indeterminate varieties require substantial staking for support and may require some pruning.
 The harvest can then be used over months, as fresh produce for family needs.
 The fruit can also be processed over a longer period of time.